aquasecurity/starboard/docs/integrations.md

 The default configuration settings enable Trivy `vulnerabilityReports.scanner` in [`Standalone`][trivy-standalone] `trivy.mode`.
 Even though it doesn't require any additional setup, it's the least efficient method.
 Each pod created by a scan job has the init container that downloads the Trivy vulnerabilities database from the GitHub releases page and stores it in the local file system of an [emptyDir][emptyDir-volume] volume.
-Such volume is then shared with main containers that perform the actual scanning.
+This volume is then shared with the main containers that perform the actual scanning.
 Finally, the pod is deleted along with the emptyDir volume.

 ![](images/design/trivy-standalone.png)